HemaDevaSagar35/GenderBiasAnalysis/imdbtests/README.md

 Majority of code is written following https://github.com/sciphie/bias-bert which is the repository for the referred paper

 ### set up
-clone repository and cd into bias-bert
+clone repository and cd into your project folder

 ### do this only if you use hprc
 ml purge